 Vitamin D and these hormones help control the amount of calcium in the body.
 They also control the amount of calcium you absorb from food and the amount passed from the body in urine.
 The blood levels of phosphate are closely linked to calcium levels and they work in opposite ways: As blood calcium levels get high, phosphate levels get low, and the opposite is also true.

-It is important to get the right amount of calcium in your food because the body loses calcium every day.
-Foods rich in calcium include dairy products (milk, cheese), eggs, fish, green vegetables, and fruit.
 Most people who have low or high levels of calcium do not have any symptoms.
 Calcium levels need to be very high or low to cause symptoms.

 Why It Is Done

 A blood calcium test may be done:

 - To check for problems with the parathyroid glands or kidneys, certain types of cancers and bone problems, or inflammation of the pancreas (pancreatitis).

 - To find a reason for an abnormal electrocardiogram (EKG) test.